platelk/vscode-dart/README.md

 * Simple Snippet for Dart file
 * Simple `pub` command integration
 * `dartfmt` integration

-### In progress
+* Show some command result in a dedicated ouput window
 * `pub` command integration
 	- `pub get` 	done
 	- `pub build` done
 	- `pub run` done

-* Show some command result in a dedicated ouput window
+### In progress

+* Connect to the `dartanalyzer` to provide better experience

 ### In the future

 * `dartdoc` integration
-* Connect to the Dart Analyzer Service to provide better experience
 * `grinder` integration
+* Auto completion

 ## Using

-**For version 0.0.1** :
-The first version don't use the Dart tool for know, but it will soon

 This extension use the following command:
 - `pub`
 - `dart`
 - `dartfmt`
+- `dartanalyzer`

+Be sure that theses command are in your path, or change the path of theses command in the configuration

 ## Special Thanks